hjoly2003/stratospheric-main/application/README.md

 * ]:mq]:local - For local development, we'll configure an ActiveMQ instance running locally, so we don’t have to connect to a remote instance.

 ### Chapter 14.
 Tracing User Actions with Amazon DynamoDB

 * ]:nosql]:web-trace - We're tracing the user’s journey through our application.
 It'll show which links are clicked the most and which features are used most frequently.
     * ]:spring-evnt - Using [Spring Events](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#context-functionalityevents), we’ll generate this data by emitting events whenever a user executes a relevant action in our application.
 We’ll use an @EventListener to store this data in a DynamoDB table mapped to an entity in our application.

 * ]:local - We add dynamodb as an additional service to our LocalStack environment configuration.

+### Chapter 15.
+Structured Logging with Amazon CloudWatch

+* ]:log - In this chapter, we focus on application logs, because they are the most important in day-to-day operations.
+We implement a logging solution with:
+    * ]:structured - structured logs in JSON format and
+    * ]:custom-fields - custom fields for logging
+The result will allow us to search and filter structured log events from our Todo app with Amazon CloudWatch - Amazon’s main observability service, providing log query and dashboard capabilities for log data.

 ### Prerequisites